designhubz-org/react-widget-example/README.md

 export default App;
 ```

-The `fetchVariationData` function will look like following:
+The `fetchVariationData` function is meant to get full variation data from eCommerce app database.
+In the example below, we are fetching the data from designhubz internal data:

 ```javascript
 const fetchVariationData = async (variationCodes) => {